Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Concluding remarks

-We have shown that identification of a wide range of causal effects in mediation analysis boils down to identification of the mean (distribution) of potential outcomes of five types, and how the assumptions required are connected, getting more complex only as the condition that defines the potential outcome gets more complex.
+We have shown that identification of a wide range of causal effects in the single mediator case boils down to identification of the mean (distribution) of potential outcomes of five types, and how the assumptions required are connected, getting more complex only as the condition that defines the potential outcome gets more complex.
 We provide Table \ref{tab:3x5} as a menu the substantive researcher can use to assemble identifying assumptions for their target causal estimand.
 We demonstrate the plausibility consideration of such assumptions for several estimands of common interest through an illustrative example.

+We recommend using this paper alongside the companion ``estimands'' paper \cite{Nguyen2020}.
+The combination of the two papers aim to help the applied researcher first flexibly define causal mediation effects to match their research question and then to assess the effects' identifiability.

+This paper did not cover more complex cases such as multiple causally ordered or unordered mediators and repeated exposure and/or mediator over a longitudinal process.
+Each of these settings comes with a range of effect definitions and identification strategies.
+The same kind of exercises we conducted in the simple case (connecting effect definitions to real-world research questions and systematic examination of their identification assumptions) is highly recommended for these more complex cases -- for the purpose of making advanced methods more accessible and meaningful to applied researchers, facilitating their appropriate use and promoting quality research.